Comprehensive Assessment for Autism (ASD) & Multisensory Learning Support in Campsie

 Based in Campsie, we are just around the corner from Belfield, Belmore, Ashbury, Canterbury, Croydon Park, Clemton Park, Earlwood, Ashfield and Hurlstone Park.

-Encouragement and Nurturing through Autism Learning Support
+Promoting Encouragement and Nurturing in Autism Learning

 Research and studies have indicated that individuals with autism frequently exhibit attributes such as strong long-term memory skills, precision and attention to detail, adherence to rules, independent thinking, intensive focus (especially when engaged in their interests), and proficiency in visual thinking.
 At Neurosensory, we aim to foster and cultivate these attributes through our ASD-adapted tutoring, as we recognise and value the uniqueness and special qualities they bring.

-Is NDIS Funding Available for Individuals with Autism?
+NDIS Funding for Autism

 Please let me know if there is anything else you would like to ask about this topic.
 I’m here to help!

-At Neurosensory, we provide support to students in overcoming the challenges they may face in education and schooling as individuals with ASD, particularly in areas such as organisation, disruptions to routine, different expectations, and understanding teacher communication.
-Our multisensory approach enhances the connection between abstract concepts and tangible, visual models.
+Neurosensory is dedicated to assisting students in tackling the challenges associated with education and schooling for individuals with ASD.
+We address issues such as organisation, breaks in routine, varying expectations, and comprehending teacher instructions.
+Through our multisensory approach, we establish meaningful connections between abstract concepts and tangible, visual models.